splintor/yeruham-phone-book-web-site/README.md

 The actual Wix code is stored on the site and [duplicated here](./wix-site-code) to make it open and to track changes.

 ### Things left to be done:
-- Show login page when opening a link to a private page
 - [data] Remove general tags - like "Krafts" and "Businesses"
 - Add "Copy Address"
 - [data] Shorten titles to make them fit in app